 Congress approves bill to make Juneteenth a federal holiday

-The United States will soon have a new federal holiday commemorating the end of slavery in the nation.
+The United States will soon have a new federal holiday commemorating the end of slavery.

 The House voted 415-14 Wednesday to make Juneteenth, or June 19th, the 12th federal holiday.
 The bill now goes to President Joe Biden’s desk, and he is expected to sign it into law.

-Juneteenth commemorates the day the last enslaved African Americans learned they were free.
-Confederate soldiers surrendered in April 1865, but word didn’t reach the last enslaved Black people until June 19, when Union soldiers brought the news of freedom to Galveston, Texas.
+Juneteenth commemorates June 19, 1865, when Union soldiers brought the news of freedom to enslaved Black people in Galveston, Texas — two months after the Confederacy had surrendered.
 That was also about 2 1/2 years after the Emancipation Proclamation freed slaves in the Southern states.

 It’s the first new federal holiday since Martin Luther King Jr. Day was created in 1983.